 A number one selling artist on Beatport, Hannes is releasing on influential labels such as John Digweed’s Bedrock, Steve Bug’s Poker Flat, Audiofly’s Flying Circus and Davide Squillace’s This And That.
 Parallel to his production exploits, Hannes has been investing his time and energy into developing his own live show which he has taken him across Europe and South America so far.

-Peter Bremm – Lecturer Frankfurt (History of Production, Sound Theory, Basic
+Peter Bremm – Lecturer at Abbey Road Institute Frankfurt (History of Production, Sound Theory, Basic

 Electronics, Analog/Digital Audio/Interconnectivity, Synthesis (Sound Synthesis),